This post may contain affiliate links. Please read our disclosure policy.

 - Kosher Salt: A generous sprinkle of kosher salt before baking seasons the skin and adds that irresistible savory crunch.
 You can also use sea salt or even flavored salts if you want to switch it up.

-How To Make Baked Potatoes in the Oven
+How To Make Baked Potatoes In Oven

 ✱ Be sure to see the recipe card below for exact ingredients and full recipe instructions!